eiithel/PCB_english/README.md

 >All the passive components of the circuit are _SMD_ in order to save space on the board.

+__BE CAREFULL__

+There isn't protection against invertion polarity.
+When supplying the board take care to not invert anode and cathode.
+It would cause irreversible damages to the whole board.

 ###**A little display of the card**

 ![image](https://github.com/eiithel/PCB_english/blob/master/Images/PCB_bottom.jpg)